-Jerry Popovich is the Managing Partner of the firm's Orange County office, located in Santa Ana, California, and is a member of the firm’s General Liability, Commercial Litigation, Toxic Tort/Environmental, and Product Liability practice groups.
+Jerry Popovich is the Managing Partner of the firm's Orange County office, located in Santa Ana, California, and is a member of the firm’s General Liability, Toxic Tort/Environmental, Product Liability, Commercial Litigation, and Trucking and Transportation practice groups.

 Jerry’s practice focuses on litigating cases with complex personal injuries and on cases that have a high probability of being tried.
-His trial experience includes claims of product liability, toxic exposure to products such as asbestos and benzene, commercial and personal auto, premises liability, pharmacy and doctor malpractice, construction accidents and construction defects, breach of contract and business disputes, real estate appraiser errors and omissions, assault and battery, false arrest, malicious prosecution, workers’ compensation subrogation, and other complex matters, including those litigated in civil courts, as well as insurance coverage disputes and policy matters.
+His trial experience includes claims of product liability, toxic exposure to products such as asbestos and benzene, commercial and personal auto, premises liability, pharmacy and doctor malpractice, construction accidents and construction defects, breach of contract and business disputes, real estate appraiser errors and omissions, assault and battery, false arrest, malicious prosecution, workers’ compensation subrogation, and other complex matters, including those litigated in civil courts.

-As a result of his extensive trial experience (over 60 trials), Jerry has been inducted into the prestigious American College of Trial Lawyers (ACTL) and elected into the American Board of Trial Advocates (ABOTA) where he was recently elevated to an advocate-level member of the Orange County chapter.
-He has also been selected to be a Fellow of the Litigation Counsel of America (LCA), a national invitation-only society made up of a maximum of 3500 attorneys (less than one-half of one percent of attorneys in the United States).
+As a result of his extensive trial experience (more than 70 trials), Jerry has been inducted as a Fellow of the prestigious American College of Trial Lawyers.
+He has also been elected into the American Board of Trial Advocates (ABOTA) for which he has been elevated to an advocate-level member of the Orange County chapter.
+Additionally, Jerry has been selected to be a Senior Fellow of the Litigation Counsel of America (LCA), a national invitation-only society made up of a maximum of 3500 attorneys (less than one half of one percent of attorneys in the United States).
 LCA Fellows are selected based upon effectiveness and accomplishment in litigation, both at the trial and appellate levels, and superior ethical reputation.

-Jerry is married with two children and is actively involved in his church's ministries.
+Jerry is married with two adult children and is actively involved in his church's ministries.

 - Represented a subcontractor in a case brought by a dying 44-year-old man and his wife.
 The man claimed exposure to asbestos from products installed by the client.
 The product liability claim was defeated on a motion for nonsuit.
 The negligence claim was defeated by a defense verdict.